hydna/forum/README.md

 - api_get_rooms.js
 - api_create_rooms.js

 In **setup.be** we create a [cache](https://www.hydna.com/documentation/behaviors/packages/resource/cache/) to hold our rooms and for each room we also create a [cache](https://www.hydna.com/documentation/behaviors/packages/resource/cache/) to hold each rooms users.
-In this demo we have a maximum of 20 rooms with 20 users each, this can of course be changed with the appropriate hydna account settings.
+In this demo we have a maximum of 40 rooms with 50 users each, this can of course be changed with the appropriate hydna account settings.

 **-- setup.be (behaviors)**

-	namespace = "forum"

-		cache = "rooms"
-	    	max = MAX_ROOMS
+    LOBBY_CHANNEL = 1
-	    	size = 100
+    ROOM_OFFSET = 2
-	  	end

-	  	/*
-	    Cache contains the following information:

-	      - connection id
-	      - alias
-	      - md5 for gravatar image

-	  	*/
-	  	for (var ROOM = 0; ROOM < MAX_ROOMS; ROOM++) {
-	   		cache = "room" + ROOM
-	    		max = MAX_USERS_PER_ROOM
+    MAX_ROOMS = 40
-	    		size = 60
+    MAX_USERS_PER_ROOM = 50
-	  		end
-		}

 		....